MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

 1. In the app.json, increase the `version` of the base application.

-2. Open the base application table object, and set the `ObsoleteState` property to `Removed`.
+2. Open the base application table object and set the `ObsoleteState` property to `Removed`.

     For example, in the AL code of **Customer** base application table object, add the `ObsoleteState = Removed` property to the **ShoeSize** field.